 Home

 Jaw aches can be annoying, frustrating and occasionally downright alarming.
 For one day, it may feel like a toothache, then the next day your jaw clicks when you open wide to yawn; soon enough, even chewing your favourite food is an ordeal.
 This is what contributed to the confusion for most, as many couldn’t understand if their pain was dental-related or part of the jaw joint.
-This confusion routinely leads to delays in treatment, even though early TMJ Treatment in Ahmedabad, based on the right cause, can produce lasting relief.
+This confusion routinely leads to delays in treatment, even though early TMJ (Temporomandibular Joint) Treatment in Ahmedabad, based on the right cause, can produce lasting relief.

 Dr Vijay K Asrani, a specialist who frequently treats jaw-related ailments at his practice, said he often saw patients who had been self-medicating with painkillers or bouncing between dentists with no explanations.
 The fact is simple: Jaw pain isn’t always about teeth, and tooth pain isn’t always about cavities.
 Let’s take it apart in a manner that actually makes sense.

-TMJ stands for temporomandibular joint.
+TMJ (Temporomandibular Joint) stands for temporomandibular joint.
 It’s the hinge-like joint that connects your lower jaw to your skull, just in front of your ears.
 You use it all the time, when you talk and chew, yawn and laugh, even clench your teeth during stress.

-When this joint or the muscles around it aren't working correctly, this can cause TMJ disorder.
+When this joint or the muscles around it aren't working correctly, this can cause TMJ (Temporomandibular Joint) disorder.
 The condition is more common than most individuals believe, and it is frequently misdiagnosed as a toothache due to its location and associated nerves.

 The onset of a toothache typically begins in a specific tooth and then spreads to the gumline and surrounding area.
 It could be a sharp, dull, or hot and cold-sensitive pain.
 It’s often due to cavities, gum disease, a cracked tooth or wisdom teeth issues.